 The Chevy semi truck 2017 Silverado is one of two models in Chevrolet’s HD lineup, the other being the higher GVWR-evaluated 3500 HD.
 Trims go from the exceptionally essential WT (work truck) bundle, the better-prepared LT, to the LTZ and first class High Country.
 The Silverado 2500 HD’s standard 6.0-liter gas V-8 is well-demonstrated and can be arranged as a bi-fuel gas and CNG, or unadulterated CNG.
 Be that as it may, it slacks rivals as far as removal and yield, with 360 hp and 380 lb-ft, or less with CNG.
 Those anticipating towing routinely should choose the discretionary 6.6-liter Duramax turbo diesel V-8.
 The last yield has not yet been reported for the 2017 model, but rather might be marginally higher than the 2016 model’s 397 hp and 765 lb-ft.

 Almost everything about the accessible Duramax 6.6L Turbo-Diesel motor is all new, bringing about 910 lb.- ft. of torque, class-driving strength and all the towing genuine feelings of serenity you require.
-The Chevy semi truck the Silverado HD diesel models has a changed hood with utilitarian vents that empower simpler, more sure pulling and trailering.
+The Chevy semi truck the Silverado HD diesel models have a changed hood with utilitarian events that empower simpler, more sure pulling and trailering.